morganthomas/winning-arguments/winning-arguments.md

 "A winning argument," we presumed, means essentially "a persuasive argument;" but a deeper conceptual analysis of the phrase remains to be done.

 "Winning debates" refers to the activity of winning in debates, where debates are a kind of game or gamelike activity which we have discussed before.
-We have a great deal to discuss about the concept of winning in debates.
+We have a great deal to discuss about the concept of winning debates.

 TODO